agn453/HI-TECH-Z80-C/README.md

 binary produced by the latest compiler in the *huff* folder.
 Also, the Huffman-encoded archive containing these sources has been placed in the *dist* folder as HUFF.HUF.
-There's also an original version that produces some diagnostic errors in HUFF#.HUF.
+There's also an original version that produces some diagnostic errors in HUFFORIG.HUF.

 These sources may be built using the HI-TECH C compiler or using the gcc compiler under Linux or macOS.
 I built them natively under CP/M